-lere at the Queens Federation, the 'Seven Habits of Effective People' are an integral part of our curriculum.
+Here at the Queens' Federation, the 'Seven Habits of Effective People' are at integral part of our school curriculum.
 Our aim is to develop skills that will promote learning for life and develop leaders of the future.
-All children's academic achievements, self-confidence, resilience and potential will be supported and developed.
-Through the consistent use of the 7 habits we can inspire the children to be the best that they can be-at home, at school and in the wider
+All children's academic achievements, self-confidence. resilience and potential will be supported and developed.
+Through the consistent use of the 7 habits we can inspire the children to be the best that they can be at all times - at home, at school and in the wider community.